 TIP#4 Get it all covered!

 If you have ugly peel-and-stick tiles like me, but can’t afford to upgrade to tile yet, you’ve got to find a way to deal with whatcha got.
 Rugs will be your best friend.
 The more you can cover up, the better!
-And be sure to choose rugs that don’t contract with your floor.
+And be sure to choose rugs that don’t contrast with your floor.
 Get something that blends in so that when people walk in, they don’t turn away disgusted.
 LOL

 This plush rug I got from Home Goods covers up half of the little floor on this side.
 I chose white because it blended best.